 Bridge treatment can take two to three office visits.
 Our dental office works with a dental lab to create dental crowns and dental bridges to replace multiple missing teeth.
 To begin dental bridge treatment, we prepare the natural teeth on either side of the missing tooth gap.
 Preparing the teeth removes part of the outer tooth enamel to ensure the dental crowns fit correctly.

 Once the permanent restoration is complete, we will secure the tooth bridge with the crowns.
-Finally, we ensure the restoration fits properly and blends in with the smile’s appearance.
+Finally, we ensure the restoration fits properly and blends with the smile’s appearance.

 Implant-Supported Dental Bridges